 Obviously, Brigham Young taught what is now considered to be a false and heretical doctrine (Adam-God) for 25 years---leading the church astray from correct teachings---but he was never removed from his position.
 And when apostle Orson Pratt correctly stated that the doctrine was false and heretical, Young censured and demoted him.
 Also, other church members who challenged or protested the doctrine were excommunicated for disagreeing with the prophet.

 Joseph Smith once said, 'I never told you I was perfect.'
 And he said "if anyone should expect perfection from me I should expect it from them."
 This doesn't work because Hinckley can't expect perfection from us because we do not claim to be prophets, seers, and revelators as is his title!
 We don't expect perfection from the prophet as a man but we certainly can expect more from him than he can expect from us.

-The world could certainly use a prophet in this day and age to give God's will concerning controversial issues like stem cell research or cloning organs.
+The world could certainly use a prophet in this day and age to give God's will concerning controversial issues like stem cell research, the death penalty, euthenasia or cloning organs.
 The LDS prophets are very silent on such issues.
-We suppose the rest of the world wouldn't believe them but the 14 million members of the LDS Church who believed them could act to bring legislation that supports God's will like have done with family issues such as abortion and same sex marriage.
+We suppose the rest of the world wouldn't believe them but the 15 million members of the LDS Church who believed them could act to bring legislation that supports God's will like have done with family issues such as abortion and same sex marriage.

 The prophets, seers and revelators sustained since Joseph Smith haven't prophesied, acted as seers or provided any real revelation except undoing what Joseph Smith revealed, such as ending polygamy or allowing black men to have the priesthood.
 Why hasn't any prophet since Joseph exhibited the same prophetic, seer and revelatory gifts that Joseph had?